Bacterial Conjunctivitis Workup

 Approach Considerations

-Conjunctival scrapings and cultures are frequently obtained in severe bacterial conjunctivitis or those cases when antibacterial therapy is ineffective.
 Imaging studies do not play a significant role in the workup of bacterial conjunctivitis unless an underlying condition is suspected.
 For example, MRA, CT scan, and orbital color Doppler may play a role in a suspected cavernous sinus fistula.
-Orbital CT scan may be indicated to rule out an orbital abscess or pansinusitis, when the conjunctivitis is part of an orbital cellulitis.
+Orbital CT scan may be indicated to rule out an orbital abscess or pansinusitis, when the conjunctivitis is coincident to orbital cellulitis.

 Certain procedures may address a known or suspected underlying cause for conjunctivitis or conditions that mimic it.
 Removal of offending lashes with epilation forceps or by electrolysis may be indicated for trichiasis.
 Nasolacrimal duct irrigation may be attempted to see if an obstruction that predisposes to infection is present.
 An obstruction should be suspected in chronic and intermittent purulent conjunctivitis.
 Eversion of the eyelid at the slit lamp is indicated when a foreign body is suspected.